SimonGiebenhain/AIR-Nets/README.md

 # Acknowledgements
 A huge thanks to Julian Chibane, the author of IF-Nets and the corresponding [GitHub](https://github.com/jchibane/if-net) repository, that serves as a baseline for this repo.
 Please also cite their work!
+This project uses libraries for [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks) by [Mescheder et. al. CVPR'19]
+> and the ShapeNet data preprocessed for [DISN](https://github.com/Xharlie/DISN) by [Xu et. al. NeurIPS'19], please also cite them if you use our code.